andykitchen/ohmc2022-firmware/README.md

 ```

 Everything _should_ automagically work, if there are
-any problems you can try the step by step manual
+any problems you can try the step-by-step manual
 build process further down to try and narrow down the problem.